 - Resident estates or trusts enter federal taxable income from federal Form 1041. - Nonresident estates or trusts enter the amount from Arizona Form 141AZ, Schedule A, line A6.

 Line 8 - Net Fiduciary Adjustment

-Enter the amount from Form 141AZ, Schedule B, line B11.
-If a negative number, enter that number in brackets.
+Enter the amount from Form 141AZ, Schedule B; line B11.
+If the difference is negative, do not enter the amount in brackets.

 Line 9 - Net Fiduciary Adjustment Allocated to Beneficiaries